 If you want to diffuse essential oils for health, or to purify the air, you may not care how your blend smells.
-In that case, simply choose 3 to 5 oils that can create the benefits you’re looking for.
+In that case, simply choose 3 to 5 essential oils that can create the benefits you’re looking for.
 If you DO care how your blend smells . . .
 Then it’s time to get creative!

-You can choose oils with different aromatic notes to create a beautiful, balanced aroma, which has light and airy top notes, layered over rich heart notes and deep, earthy base notes.
+You can choose essential oils with different aromatic notes to create a beautiful, balanced aroma, which has light and airy top notes, layered over rich heart notes and deep, earthy base notes.

-Or choose only base notes to create a blend of rich, earthy, woodsy oils.
+Or choose only base notes to create a blend of rich, earthy, woodsy essential oils.
 (However, keep in mind that some base note oils, such as sandalwood and myrrh, are thicker.
 They may take time to drop out of the bottle’s orifice reducer, and can sometimes “gum up” your diffuser, making it operate less efficiently.
-Just be sure to clean your diffuser after using a thick “gummy” oil.)
+Just be sure to clean your diffuser after using a thick “gummy” essential oil.)